Using Biofeedback for Addiction Treatment

 - Psychoeducation: By learning more about substance use disorders patients are able to better understand and cope with their addiction.

-You can start effective treatment therapies like biofeedback therapy by beginning the addiction treatment admissions process at Desert Hope.
-Our compassionate admissions navigators will walk you through the process, discuss rehab payment options, and answer any questions you may have.
+You can start effective therapies like biofeedback treatment by beginning the addiction treatment admissions process at our inpatient rehab in Las Vegas.
+Our compassionate admissions navigators will walk you through the process, discuss rehab payment options, and answer any questions you may have, including those regarding the types of rehab we offer.

 Simply call us at or complete our secure to instantly check your insurance coverage for rehab.
 Start your recovery with help from the caring team at Desert Hope Treatment Center in Las Vegas, Nevada.